Seoul: North Korea destroys 10 guard posts to lower tensions

 In September, the Koreas' militaries agreed at a leaders' summit in Pyongyang to eventually dismantle all guard posts inside the 248-kilometer (155-mile) -long, 4-kilometer (2.5-mile) -wide border.
 They later withdrew weapons and troops from 11 of their guard posts and decided to completely dismantle 10 of them by the end of November.

 Seoul's Defense Ministry said it confirmed the dismantling of 10 North Korean guard posts on Tuesday.
+It said North Korean soldiers had used hammers to tear down parts of the guard posts ahead of Tuesday's near-simultaneous demolitions.
 A ministry statement said North Korea had informed the South of its plans in advance.

+The ministry released photos showing parts of structures on what it said was the North Korean side of the central portion of the border, an explosion with black smoke at the site, and debris scattered around the area with no trace left of the structure.

 South Korea began dismantling 10 of its guard posts with dynamite and excavators last week.
-Ministry officials said Tuesday that they haven't completed the demolitions yet.
+Ministry officials said Tuesday that they haven't completed the dismantling work yet.

 The Korean border, the world's most heavily armed with an estimated 2 million land mines, has been the site of deadly fighting and bloodshed.
 Called the Demilitarized Zone, it was originally created as a buffer at the end of the 1950-53 Korean War.